234–560 hours.

 On-premises

-Runs on a single machine on your local network — Windows, Linux, or Mac.
+Runs on a single machine on your local network — a Windows PC or server (a sealed Linux appliance is also available).
 No cloud.
 No external dependencies.
 Production doesn't stop if the internet goes down.

 Browser-based